unicef/etools/dev_environ_setup_linux.md

 Set up Python and Postgres
 --------------------------

-This step is unncessary if you already have Python 2.7, Postgres 9.5, and PostGIS 2.2 installed on your machine.
+This step is unnecessary if you already have Python 2.7, Postgres 9.5, and PostGIS 2.2 installed on your machine.

 ```bash